 15 Bar vs 20 Bar Espresso Makers: Is there a Winner?

-We have already cleared up everything that one needs to know about bars, pressure, consistency, etc. while making espresso in a coffee machine.
+We have already cleared up everything that one needs to know about bars, pressure, consistency, etc. while coffee brewing with a machine.
 We now know for a fact that 15 bar coffee machines are capable of delivering better value for money than the average 9 bar espresso maker, as long as the pressure remains consistent at the brew head.